UbiquityRobotics/bt_joystick/README.md

     angular_straight_rate   0.0   Robot Z angular rate when stopped (can be used to null out robot offset) angular_turning_rate    0.3   Robot Z angular rate in Rad/Sec when turning (not for rotate) angular_rotate_rate     0.4   Robot Z angular rate in Rad/Sec when rotating

+## Manually running the bt_joystick node

+You may manually start this python ROS node as root as long as 'roscore' is running already and the ROOT window you are using has been setup to know ROS environment (typically run once as root:  source /opt/ros/kinetic/setup.bash to do the environment setup).

+To then run the node with defaults in the code (not from the yaml file) run this: python nodes/bt_joystick.py FF:FF:80:06:6C:59    (Where the MAC address matches your joystick MAC seen with some type of BLE scan tool)

 ## System Limitations